devrafamenegon/js-notifyme/README.md

 ## 💻 Project

-Basis of the project presented by Professor Fernando Bartholomeu.
+Basis of the project presented by Professor [Fernando Bartholomeu](https://github.com/fernandobrscunha)

 ## 📝 License